katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 Generators produce a sequence of results, one result per yield statement execution, instead of the single object returned by iter().

-Generators are useful for lazy evaluation - when you call them, you specify how much of the sequence you would like to compute.
+Generators are useful for lazy evaluation - the evaluation is delayed until its value  is needed, avoiding repeat evaluations.
+When you call generators, you specify how much of the sequence you would like to compute.
 This is really nice if you have an infinite sequence and only want the first hundred return values:

 {% highlight python %}
 def fizzbuzz():
     i = 0
     x = None
-    thing = True
-    while thing:
+    while i >=0:
         if i % 15 == 0:
             x = "fizzbuzz"
+        elif i % 3 == 0:
+            x = "fizz"
         elif i % 5 == 0:
             x = "buzz"
-        elif i % 3 == 0:
-            x = "fizz"
         else:
             x = str(i)
         yield x